 Le Havre Mini Guide

 Many people do the same, missing out on the treasures of this unique city.
 Almost totally destroyed by allied bombing towards the end of World War II, it was rebuilt using the plans of just one man, Auguste Perret, who decided that the quickest way to rebuild was to use poured concrete for almost every building.
 Whilst this sounds very dull and grey, many of his buildings have become world renowned, earning the city status as a UNESCO World Heritage Site.
-The city is a port of entry for Paris but still has the beautiful estuary of the Seine and a stunning city beach.
+The city is a port of entry for Paris but still has the beautiful estuary of the Seine and a stunning city beach, see our France guide

 How do I get to Le Havre?